justinallen/justinallen/README.md

 - 👋 Hi, I’m @justinallen
-- 👀 I’m interested in digital humanities and data journalism
+- 👀 I’m interested in digital humanities and data journalism.
-- 📖 Looking to collaborate on digital publications
+- 📖 Looking to collaborate on digital publications.
-- ✊ Also up for helping build people-power with civic tech
+- ✊ Also up for helping build people-power with civic tech.
-- 🌱 Currently learning more about Python, data and servers
 - 📫 I can be reached at j@justinallen.us

 <!---